freakout42/formax/README.md

 setting up a PuTTY-session on any windows machine with zero-administration on the client.
 This works from anywhere without any bandwidth-requirements.

+Only the concepts is inherited from SQL*Forms 3.
+There is no compatibility or migration utility for Oracle Forms sources.

 Introduction
 ============